 NEVER attempt to disturb or change the RCA plugs.
 The signal wires are in one run from the cartridge tags and the wire dressing is critical to within 1-2mm.
-Any attempt to disturb the plugs will result in a failed loom inside the arm or misstracking from tight wires.
+Any attempt to disturb the plugs will result in a failed loom inside the arm or misstracking if the wires are pulled tight.